morassman/atom-commander/README.md

 Dual-pane file manager for Atom.

 Highlights:
-- Navigate the whole file system from within Atom.
+- Navigate the file system from within Atom.
 - Bookmark files and folders for quick access.
+- Create multiple folder tabs.
 - Compare files side-by-side.
 - Open a terminal at the current folder.
 - Browse and edit files via FTP and SFTP.